Handling fresh fruits and vegetables safely

-- Throw away outer leaves of leafy vegetable like lettuces, cabbage before washing.
+- Discard outer leaves of leafy vegetables like lettuce and cabbage before washing.

 - Do not wash fruits and vegetables with bleach or soaps – it can absorb into the product and change the taste.

 - Wax coatings are used on some produce to keep in the moisture and keep good quality.
-These are safe to eat.
+Wax coatings are safe to eat.
 Remove the wax by scrubbing with a produce brush under running water.

 What about pesticide residues left on fruits and vegetables?